Rheumatology

 What is Rheumatology?

-Rheumatology is the branch of medicine concerned with the diagnosis and treatment of arthritis, certain autoimmune diseases, musculoskeletal pain disorders and osteoporosis.
-There are more than 100 types of these diseases, including rheumatoid arthritis, osteoarthritis, gout, lupus, back pain, osteoporosis, fibromyalgia and tendonitis.
+Rheumatology is the branch of medicine concerned with the diagnosis and treatment of arthritis, certain autoimmune diseases, and musculoskeletal pain disorders.
+There are more than 100 types of these diseases, including rheumatoid arthritis, osteoarthritis, gout, lupus, back pain, fibromyalgia and tendonitis.

 What is a Rheumatologist?